lachm99/lachm99/README.md

 - Software and game development
 - Hobbyist web development

-I love problem solving and coming up with creative software solutions - and with each develop these skills just a bit more.
+I love problem solving and coming up with creative software solutions - and with each project I develop these skills just a bit more.

 At this point, I've had experience using:
 - Python
 - Java